-No matter the reason for the lawsuit, it is always important to contact an attorney immediately upon learning of a lawsuit, so that it may be responded to in an appropriate and timely manner.
+No matter the reason for the lawsuit, it is always important to contact a Wyoming LLC attorney immediately upon learning of a lawsuit, so that it may be responded to in an appropriate and timely manner.

 Usually, if a lawsuit involves an incident or dispute related to the property itself, the proper jurisdiction is the county where the property is located.
 The local State’s laws regarding that type of injury or dispute would probably apply.
 Thus, if a visitor slips on a banana peel, or a neighbor disputes the location of the boundary that will probably be settled in a local court where the property is located.

 If the dispute is contractual, then the contract can determine the proper court and real property laws to use.
 For example, most lease agreements may include a clause that states that the laws of a specific State will apply to determine the validity or enforcement of the contract.
 They may also have a clause saying that any disputes will be settled in the courts of a specific county of a specific State.
 Virtually any State’s laws and courts may be chosen; Courts will typically honor the agreement of the parties in their contract.

 If a Wyoming LLC owns commercial real property, a valuable tool in asset protection is a lease agreement that is properly drafted to include such clauses.
 Thus, a Wyoming LLC could own property in New Jersey, but have a lease agreement with tenants requiring lawsuits to be brought in Laramie County, Wyoming.
 A lawsuit brought in New Jersey on such a contract could be defended with the argument that it should be dismissed, so that it can be filed in the proper Wyoming court.